menu

 Demographics

-The percentage of people in McGrath - Holy Cross with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.51% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in McGrath - Holy Cross is quite a bit lower than the national average among all cities of 21.84%: just 10.51% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in McGrath - Holy Cross in 2018 was $22,516, which is low income relative to Alaska and the nation.
 This equates to an annual income of $90,064 for a family of four.
 However, McGrath - Holy Cross contains both very wealthy and poor people as well.